 Dear Tante Elisabeth: An Extraordinary, Ordinary Christian during the Holocaust draws upon a cache of over 1,000 letters written by Jewish parents to their children and from the children to their parents.
 Sent through Elisabeth Luz, a middle-aged, middle-class Christian woman in Stäfa, Switzerland, these letters tell much about daily life, and elucidate the complexities of communication, denial, and silence during and after the Nazi years.

 Debórah Dwork has been, inter alia, a Guggenheim Fellow, a Fellow at the Woodrow Wilson International Center for Scholars, and a Fellow of the American Council of Learned Societies.
-A member of the U.S. delegation to the 34-member state International Holocaust Remembrance Alliance, Dwork serves on many advisory boards and works with non-profit organizations and foundations concerned with Holocaust education.
+A member of the U.S. delegation to the 34-member state International Holocaust Remembrance Alliance, and Chair of its Academic Working Group (2019-2020), Dwork serves on many advisory boards and works with non-profit organizations and foundations concerned with Holocaust education.
 Above all, Professor Dwork is a teacher and mentor to students who value her commitment to training the next generation of Holocaust scholars.